MultiAdaptive/document/README.md

 With just a few simple instructions, users can easily build an op-rollup using Domicon, saving users 90% of DA fees.

-For more detailed information, you can view the construction guide in the [domicon-labs/document](./domiconRollup/Domicon-OP-Stack-EN.md) warehouse on github.
+For more detailed information, you can view the construction guide in the [domicon-labs/document](./domiconRollup/Domicon-OP-Stack-EN.md).

 ### 3.2 Independent development